rajarn56/edgar-graphdb/scripts/README.md

 ### EDGAR Data Retrieval Issues

-- Verify edgar-tools library is installed correctly
+- Verify edgartools library is installed: `pip install edgartools`
+- **Set EDGAR_IDENTITY environment variable** with your email address (required by SEC)
 - Check network connectivity to SEC EDGAR
-- Verify ticker symbol is valid
+- Verify ticker symbol is valid (use uppercase)
 - Check for rate limiting (SEC may throttle requests)
+- If you see "Using mock data" warnings, edgartools is not installed or EDGAR_IDENTITY is not set

 ### Schema Creation Issues